AmoghPai19/C-Projects/README.md

-Student Management System
+#Student Management System

-Description
+##Description

 This is a C program that allows users to manage and analyze student data for a classroom.
 The program provides functionalities to:
+## Table of Contents

-Enter student details.
+1.Enter student details.

-Calculate the class average for a specific division.
+2.Calculate the class average for a specific division.

-Display the report card of a student based on their Student ID.
+2.Display the report card of a student based on their Student ID.

-Features
+##Features

 1. Enter Student Details